RavinderRai/RavinderRai/README.md

 <p>

-Hi 👋, I am **Ravi**, a physicist and mathematician turned data scientist and machine learning engineer.
+Hi 👋, I am **Ravi** (also go by Bruce), a physicist and mathematician turned data scientist and machine learning engineer.
 I love to engage and join new communities so feel free to reach out!

 <div>
   <summary>🧑 More about me</summary>